nob_reframe (Compatible with IFFS 2026.2.1 and up)

 Note that this may cause a loss of information for border pixels, which would interpolate from sample locations outside the target-frame.

-To eliminate this error, one can specify a higher & wider canvas resolution, accommodating the filtering kernel size; to then crop the output to the desired format using the <Resize & Crop> node.
+To eliminate this error, one can specify a higher & wider [Output Resolution], accommodating the filtering kernel size; to then crop the output to the desired format using the Resize & Crop node.

 Take care to maintain correct pixel- & frame aspect ratios between reframing & crop.
-Use the selector if necessary (for certain versions of Flame, the frame aspect ratio can snap to close-but-not-exact presets such as 16:9).
+Use the [Force Result PAR] selector if necessary (for certain versions of Flame, the frame aspect ratio can snap to close-but-not-exact presets such as 16:9).

 Upressing is best done with other means than this shader.
-Significant enlargements of image portions to a canvas of equal resolution to the input might also result in strong pixelation.
+Significant enlargements of image portions for equal in- and output resolution might also result in strong pixelation.

 For this, one can output the intermediate ST map and feed it into an external filter better suited towards upressing.
-Note that when outputting STs, the Matte output is intentionally left black to incentivize running it too through external filtering.
+Note that when outputting an ST map, the Matte output is then intentionally left black to incentivize running it too through external filtering.

 Adaptive Degradation is supported by this shader, which if active bypasses antialiasing.